giellalt/dict-sms-mul/00readme.txt

 This directory contains material relevant to the Skolt Sámi dictionary.
 The aim of this "common" dictionary database is to create a rich structure in one single lexicon file, which later allows exporting for different purposes: e.g. bilingual learner dictionaries, Oahpa!, descriptive dictionaries, etc. Thus "sms2X" basically means both …2Xlanguages and …2Xproducts.

+ ==> update your URL:
  Documentation at http://victorio.uit.no/cgi-bin/wiki/index.php/Smsdict (still incomplete)

 Incoming raw files go into inc/